Augustus: Conspiracy, titles, and the share of power

-There were some who were concerned by the expansion of powers granted to Augustus by the second settlement, and this came to a head with the apparent conspiracy of Fannius Caepio.
+Augustus's expansive powers concerned some people, and this came to a head with the apparent conspiracy of Fannius Caepio.
 Some time prior to 1 September 22 BC, a certain Castricius provided Augustus with information about a conspiracy led by Fannius Caepio.
-Murena, the outspoken consul who defended Primus in the Marcus Primus affair, was named among the conspirators.
-The conspirators were tried in absentia with Tiberius acting as prosecutor; the jury found them guilty, but it was not a unanimous verdict.
-All the accused were sentenced to death for treason and executed as soon as they were captured—without ever giving testimony in their defence.
-Augustus ensured that the façade of Republican government continued with an effective cover-up of the events.
+The conspirators, among whom was the consul Murena in the Marcus Primus affair, were tried in absentia with Tiberius acting as prosecutor; the jury found them guilty, but it was not a unanimous verdict.
+All the accused were executed for treason as soon as they were captured—without ever giving testimony in their defense.
+Augustus ensured that the façade of republican government continued with an effective cover-up of the events.

-In 19 BC, the Senate granted Augustus a form of "general consular imperium", which was probably imperium consulare maius, like the proconsular powers that he received in 23 BC.
-Like his tribune authority, the consular powers were another instance of gaining power from offices that he did not actually hold.
-In addition, Augustus was allowed to wear the consul's insignia in public and before the Senate, as well as to sit in the symbolic chair between the two consuls and hold the fasces, an emblem of consular authority.
-This seems to have assuaged the populace; regardless of whether or not Augustus was a consul, the importance was that he both appeared as one before the people and could exercise consular power if necessary.
-On 6 March 12 BC, after the death of Lepidus, he additionally took up the position of pontifex maximus, the high priest of the college of the pontiffs, the most important position in Roman religion.
-(Note: The date is provided by inscribed calendars.)
-(Note: Dio reports this under 13 BC, probably as the year in which Lepidus died.)
-On 5 February 2 BC, Augustus was also given the title pater patriae ('father of the country').
+In 19 BC, the Senate granted Augustus imperium consulare maius proconsular powers in addition to those received in 23 BC, another instance of gaining power from offices he did not hold, now fully applicable to Italy and Rome.
+To assuage the restless populace, Augustus was allowed to wear the consul's insignia in public and before the Senate, to sit in the symbolic chair between the two consuls, and to hold the magisterial fasces.
+On 6 March 12 BC, after the death of Lepidus, he assumed the position of pontifex maximus, the high priest of the College of Pontiffs.
+(Note: The date is provided by inscribed calendars.
+Dio reports this under 13 BC, probably as the year in which Lepidus died.)
+On 5 February 2 BC, the Senate gave Augustus the title pater patriae ('father of the country'), which was then inscribed in various places in Rome such as the Senate chambers in the Forum Romanum.